Joyce Kilmer (1886 - 1918) - Author of Trees and Other Poems

 Print of "Trees" © 2003 Miriam A. Kilmer

 Joyce Kilmer is best known for his poem "Trees."
 Legends have grown up all over the country around certain trees that are reputed to be the tree that inspired the poem; people often write to me asking for verification of their local version.
 According to my Dad, Joyce Kilmer's eldest son, Joyce was writing about trees in general, not about any particular tree.
 Joyce was living in Mahwah, New Jersey, at the time he wrote the poem (February 2, 1913).
 "It was in an upstairs bedroom... which served as Mother's and Dad's bedroom and also as Dad's office....
-The window looked out down a hill, on our well-wooded lawn - trees of many kinds, from mature trees to thin saplings: oaks, maples, black and white birches, and I don't know what else." - Memories of my Father, Joyce Kilmer; Kenton Kilmer, 1993.
-I don't actively discourage the legends because they encourage environmental passion, but I also value accuracy, so I've provided the facts as I know them for those who seek.
+The window looked out down a hill, on our well-wooded lawn ~ trees of many kinds, from mature trees to thin saplings: oaks, maples, black and white birches, and I don't know what else." ~ Memories of my Father, Joyce Kilmer; Kenton Kilmer, 1993.
+I don't actively discourage the legends (such as Notre Dame's legend, because they encourage environmental passion, but I also value accuracy, so I've provided the facts as I know them for those who seek.

 Nevertheless, I am thankful for the popularity of "Trees," because its captivating lyrical simplicity drives home this profound message: we humans can never hope to surpass the awesome beauty of nature.
 This is why I think of my grandfather as an early environmentalist.
 Countless trees have been planted in his honor, and for that alone he deserves to be remembered.
 The Joyce Kilmer Memorial Forest was dedicated in his honor.